Ramisco

 Quinta dos Pesos Carcavelos Vinho Licoroso 1998

 Where Madeira is white grapes and Port is red grapes, this is a blend of both red and white and fittingly could be described as a hypothetical combination of the two regions.
-A rarity and no longer made after 2004. — 7 months ago
+A rarity and no longer made after 2004. — a year ago

 Mark, Tom and 3 others liked this